stan-dev/stan-mode/README.md

 Installing Emacs Mode
 -------------------------------

-Download the files to a local directory, and add lines to you `.emacs` file to add that directory to the `load-path`, and `require` the library.
+Download the files to a local directory, and add lines to your `.emacs` file to add that directory to the `load-path`, and `require` the library.